 - Use electric fans to cool yourself while sleeping.
 Fans are cheaper to run and can cool a room for up to 5° Celsius.

 - Use fans instead of air conditioners when the day isn’t too hot.
 (Let’s say 25°-29° Celsius).
 Only run the aircon when the heat is unbearable already.

 - Replace your old air conditioner with a more energy-efficient model.
 Old aircon are power-hungry.
 New ones consume considerably less energy.
 Look for five-star energy rated models for those are the most energy-efficient.

 The design of your home can help you cool your home naturally during the summer.
 Here are the things that you can do:

-?
-Shade your eastern and western windows properly.
-These windows, when not shaded properly, lets hot summer rays in which results to unwanted heat gain.
+- Shade your eastern and western windows properly.
+These windows, when not shaded properly, let hot summer rays in which results to unwanted heat gain.
 Use indoor or outdoor window shades.
 Cover your windows (in a stylish way) so light won’t strike it and heat won’t come inside the house.

 Our most recommended window shading